|Contact Names & Numbers

 There are lots of different activities that you may participate in at a rally day including show jumping, dressage, cross country, mounted games, sporting, troop drill, polocrosse, horse care and theory.

-If it appears to be raining please check our website for cancellation notices.
+If it appears to be raining please check our facebook page for cancellation notices.
 We aim to have any updates listed by 7am.

 Reasonably smooth soled elastic sided riding boots which meet the requirements in the handbook.